Category Archives: Software

 constructor () {

-const guarded = this.#guarded = { /* protected properties here */ };
+const guarded = { /* initial protected properties here */ };

 guardedMap.set(this, guarded);